Aadit-Ambadkar/fast-git-commands/README.md

 I mean really, git commands take too long to type

 ## What does this do?
-Instead of manually entering multiple commands to perform basic git operations, use fit to reduce the amound of typing you do.
+Instead of manually entering multiple commands to perform basic git operations, use fit to reduce the amount of typing you do.

 ## Help
 ```yaml